 The Cisalpine Republic officially adopted the Italian tricolor in 1798.
 It was a square-shaped flag, with three vertical lines to represent the colors.

+Another important highlight of the Italian flag history is the unification of Italy.
 The Italian states were not widely united under one flag again until the year of 1848.
 That’s when the tricolor flag became the national Italian flag.
-And it featured with vertical stripes of red, white, and green.
+And it featured vertical stripes of red, white, and green.
 Plus, the coat of arms of the Savoia family was displayed in the center.

 Rome became the capital of the Kingdom of Italy in 1872.
 To mark this historical event, a crown was added To the center of the flag.
 King Vittorio Emanuele II made the change, while Savoia’s coat of arms remained.
 At least until 1946, when Italy officially ended the monarchy.